TheoGibbons/context-transform-demo/README.md

 - Dragable functionality for dots to dynamically update transformation calculations.
 - Randomize dots to test transformations with different configurations.
 - Visual representation of the transformation matrix and its effect on the canvas.
+- The actual calculation happens in this file: [calc-transform-matrix.js](src/calc-transform-matrix.js)

 ## Demo